PC Gamer

 PC Gamer is a magazine and website founded in the United Kingdom in 1993 devoted to PC gaming and published monthly by Future plc.
 The magazine has several regional editions, with the UK and US editions becoming the best selling PC games magazines in their respective countries.
 The magazine features news on developments in the video game industry, previews of new games, and reviews of the latest popular PC games, along with other features relating to hardware, mods, "classic" games and various other topics.
+PC Gamer and parent Future began digital PC Gaming Show at E3 2015.